-In the early 1970’s, a small number of Charismatic Lutherans organized under the name “Lutheran Renewal.”
-Christians in this movement were committed, theologically orthodox Lutherans who adopted aspects of Pentecostal theology and practices, including speaking in tongues.
+In the early 1970s, a few Charismatic Lutherans organized under “Lutheran Renewal.”
+Christians in this movement were committed to theologically orthodox Lutherans and adopted aspects of Pentecostal theology and practices, including speaking in tongues.

-Most Lutherans are committed to cessationism
+Most Lutherans Are Committed to Cessationism

 The largest orthodox Lutherans denominations remain committed to cessationism.
 One example is The Wisconsin Evangelical Lutheran Synod (WELS).

 Their doctrinal statement about the Holy Spirit and spiritual gifts reads: “The Holy Spirit also equips the church with all the spiritual gifts it needs for its well-being (1 Corinthians 12:4-11).
-During the beginning of the New Testament era, special charismatic gifts were given to the church, such as signs, miracles, and speaking in tongues.
+During the beginning of the New Testament era, special charismatic gifts were given to the church, such as signs, miracles, and speaking in tongues.”

-These gifts were connected with the ministry of the apostles (2 Corinthians 12:12).
+It continues, “These gifts were connected with the ministry of the apostles (2 Corinthians 12:12).
 There is no evidence in Scripture that we today should expect the continuation of such charismatic gifts.”

-“On the other hand, there can be the expectation and demand in Pentecostal churches that the Holy Spirit will give people the ability to utter sounds that are not known languages.
+The WELS counsels its members to evaluate the claims of Pentecostal theology against Scripture to assess its merits: “On the other hand, there can be the expectation and demand in Pentecostal churches that the Holy Spirit will give people the ability to utter sounds that are not known languages.”

-A good course of action is to compare the teachings of those churches with the Bible.
+It continues, “A good course of action is to compare the teachings of those churches with the Bible.
 When we recognize that the teachings of churches are not the teachings of the Bible, then we do not believe their message or follow their instructions.”